myConsciousness/myConsciousness/README.md

 <!-- MY-BSKY_TIMELINE:START - Do not remove or modify this section -->
 ---

+> Shinya Kato 🤯 @shinyakato.dev 2023-09-17T01:37:01.160Z
+>
+> Deck does not actively support mobile, at least now.
+We recommend using it from a desktop or tablet

+---

 > Shinya Kato 🤯 @shinyakato.dev 2023-09-16T14:20:53.517Z
 >
 > deck.blue is simply beautiful.
 Beautiful UI and carefully selected features maximize your Bluesky experience.